AI Memory System

 The system runs 24/7 as a Windows service, accessible across a WireGuard VPN from any device on the network.
 It's been the primary memory backend for all AI-assisted development work since deployment.

-• Full offline operation -- embedding, search, and reranking run without internet
+• Full offline operation: embedding, search, reranking, and pattern detection run without internet

-• 44-test regression suite -- every phase validated against the eval harness baseline
+• 149-test regression suite: every phase validated against the eval harness baseline